You're reading the documentation for a development version. For the latest released version, please have a look at Iron.

 1 Using view_frames

-view_frames creates a diagram of the frames being broadcasted by tf2 over ROS.
+view_frames creates a diagram of the frames being broadcast by tf2 over ROS.

 ros2 run tf2_tools view_frames